 What Teachers Can Do

-Most hearing-impaired students can lip-read to some extent, but try to determine how well.
-To help your hearing-impaired students lip-read, make sure to face them when you talk, talk slowly and clearly, and do not yell.
-As long as they have their amplifiers on, you can speak in a normal tone.
-Consider arranging chairs in your classroom in a circle so your hearing-impaired students can interact with classmates.
+- Face students when you speak.
+Most students with hearing loss can speech read to some extent.
+To help them, face them when you talk, talk slowly and clearly, and don't yell.
+As long as they have their devices on, you can speak in a normal tone.

-Use lots of pictures, graphics, and text labels.
-Try not to turn your back and speak while writing on a board.
-Remember: Many hearing-impaired students are visual learners.
+- Use lots of pictures, graphics, and text labels.
+Many students with hearing trouble are visual learners.